-What Does Microsoft Windows 10 Mean for Hospitals?
+What Does Microsoft Windows 10 Mean for Healthcare IT?

-Microsoft recently released Windows 10, a new operating system that includes features tailored specifically for healthcare settings and clinicians.
+Windows 10 offers an operating system that includes features tailored specifically for healthcare IT settings and clinicians.
 Among these benefits are increased security capabilities and familiarity.

 “With Windows 10, we aim to meet and exceed the needs of health professionals so they can work more efficiently, improve care and extend the reach of clinical services beyond hospital walls.
 We listened to your feedback about Windows 7, 8 and 8.1, and we are confident Windows 10 will help drive mobile health forward,” Neil Jordan, Microsoft’s worldwide general manager for the health sector, wrote on the company’s blog.